Revenue Architecture

 VIP parking, private events, training sessions, recovery, in-venue advertising, open-night F&B.

-The Company intends to own the building outright.
+The Company intends to acquire and own the building outright.
 Comparable venues pay 8–18% of revenue in rent - millions annually at this scale.
-Ownership converts a recurring expense into appreciating equity.
+Successful acquisition would convert a recurring expense into appreciating equity.
+A target property has been identified; alternative sites are also under evaluation.

 ② Self-Promotion Model

-Arena Operations LLC acts as its own promoter - retaining 100% of ticket revenue.
+Arena Operations LLC will act as its own promoter - retaining 100% of ticket revenue.
 Comparable venues co-promoting with Live Nation/AEG surrender 15–25% in fees.
-Proven at this capacity tier by Brooklyn Bowl and House of Blues.
+This model is proven at this capacity tier by Brooklyn Bowl and House of Blues.

-High-margin streams (gym, restaurant, parking, sponsorships, media) operate independently of event scheduling.
-Revenue every day.
-Revenue every hour.
-Not dependent on ticket sales alone.
+High-margin streams (gym, restaurant, parking, sponsorships, media) will operate independently of event scheduling.
+The gym will run 24/7.
+The restaurant and museum will operate daily.
+Sponsorships and media revenue will be contracted year-round.
+Revenue every day - not dependent on ticket sales alone.

 Growth Is Earned, Not Assumed